M-Patek/Market-Knowledge/Phoenix_project/RAG_ARCHITECTURE.md

 Embedding Models:

-Unstructured Text (News, Filings): text-embedding-3-large (OpenAI), as defined in models/embedding_models/.
-Chosen for its state-of-the-art performance in capturing semantic meaning.
+Unstructured Text (News, Filings): text-embedding-004 (Google). [修正：根据主人的决定，从 text-embedding-3-large 更改] Chosen for its state-of-the-art performance in capturing semantic meaning.

 Query Enhancement (HyDE): To improve semantic retrieval, the system implements Hypothetical Document Embedding (HyDE).
 Before searching, a high-capability LLM (gemini-2.5-pro) generates a "hypothetical" document that perfectly answers the query.
 This document (not the query) is then embedded and used for the vector search, leading to more robust semantic matching.